A topic from the subject of Biochemistry in Chemistry.

 • Immediately after adding the potato extract or Na2S2O3 solution to the respective test tubes, start the stopwatch.

-• Record the time taken for the color change in each test tube.
+• Record the time taken for a noticeable color change in each test tube.

-• Compare the time taken for the color change in each test tube.
+• Compare the time taken for a noticeable color change in each test tube.

 Significance:

 This experiment demonstrates the role of enzymes in biological systems by studying the activity of catalase in potato extract.
-Catalase catalyzes the decomposition of hydrogen peroxide into oxygen and water, which is a crucial reaction for the removal of toxic hydrogen peroxide produced during metabolic processes.
+Catalase catalyzes the decomposition of hydrogen peroxide (H2O2) into oxygen (O2) and water (H2O), a crucial reaction for removing toxic hydrogen peroxide produced during metabolic processes.
 The experiment highlights the importance of enzymes in accelerating chemical reactions and their specificity for particular substrates.
 The inhibitor experiment illustrates the effect of inhibiting an enzyme on its catalytic activity, emphasizing the importance of enzymes in regulating biochemical pathways.
 This experiment provides a foundation for understanding enzyme kinetics and the role of enzymes in various biological processes.

 Share on: